June 2009 Washington Metro train collision: Initial inquiry

 On June 25, NTSB tests of the 740 ft long track circuit below the stopped train showed that it did not work correctly, failing to detect the presence of a test train that investigators had placed on it.
 Hersman said, "These circuits are vital.
 It's a signal system.
 It's providing information, authorization and speed commands to the following train," but stopped short of blaming them in this case.
 WMATA had replaced all 20,000 track circuit relays system-wide in 1999, after a component designed to last 70 years began failing after only 25 years in service, but the agency claims that none of the newer relays had failed prior to this event.
 WMATA ordered the inspection of all track circuits on its 106 mi of track after the NTSB test.
-On July 23, the NTSB announced that the track circuit at the accident site had been malfunctioning since 2007, 18 months prior to the collision, and WMATA has since found six other circuits within the system that have been behaving unusually.
+On July 23, the NTSB announced that the track circuit at the crash site had been malfunctioning since 2007, 18 months prior to the collision, and WMATA has since found six other circuits within the system that have been behaving unusually.
 WMATA disabled each circuit that could not be immediately fixed and created an online circuit tracking system, similar to its elevator outage tracker.

 NTSB report

-The NTSB report on the accident was released on July 27, 2010, and blamed a faulty track circuit, part of the automatic train control system, for causing the crash.
+The NTSB report on the crash was released on July 27, 2010, and blamed a faulty track circuit, part of the automatic train control system, for causing the crash.
 WMATA made a press release detailing changes on July 26 in anticipation of the release of the report.

 Memorials

 A plaque is located in Fort Totten's mezzanine that commemorates the victims of the crash.

-On June 22, 2015, the sixth anniversary of the accident, the Legacy Memorial Park in honor of the victims was opened; ground was broken exactly one year previously by Mayor Vincent C. Gray.
+On June 22, 2015, the sixth anniversary of the crash, the Legacy Memorial Park in honor of the victims was opened; ground was broken exactly one year previously by Mayor Vincent C. Gray.
 The park features a memorial wall and nine inscribed sculptures, one in honor of each person who died in the crash.
 The sculptures were created by sculptor Barbara Liotta, and the memorial was designed by the firm of Hunt Laudi; the design is titled A Sacred Grove.
 Representatives of victims' families and city government officials attended the dedication, but Metro officials did not.
 The park is located at the entrance to Blair Memorial Gardens, which is close to the site of the collision.

 The same week as the memorial dedication, the National Transportation Safety Board held hearings related to another fatal incident in the Metro system that happened earlier in 2015; the juxtaposition of the two events was noted by some commentators.

 On the third anniversary of the crash, NTSB chairwoman Deborah Hersman and Mayor Gray attended the unveiling of a plaque on the Charles A. Langley Bridge.
-The bridge crosses the rail tracks at the site of the accident, and a makeshift memorial had been maintained there by victims' families.
-Another memorial plaque was installed by Metro officials at Fort Totten station.
+The bridge crosses the rail tracks at the site of the crash, and a makeshift memorial had been maintained there by victims' families.